jawah/niquests/docs/dev/contributing.rst

     **Be cordial or be on your way**. *—Kenneth Reitz*

-Requests has one very important rule governing all forms of contribution, including reporting bugs or requesting features.
+Niquests has one very important rule governing all forms of contribution, including reporting bugs or requesting features.
 This golden rule is "`be cordial or be on your way`_".